Winners of the BCLA Arthur Terry Postgraduate Essay Prize 2022

 NB: All essays will be published under a Creative Commons CC BY 4.0 on the BCLA website unless otherwise stated.

-Winners of the 2019 Arthur Terry Postgraduate Essay Prize
+See the previous winners of the Arthur Terry Postgraduate Essay Prize, and read their works.

 Arthur Terry Essay Prize Application

 Please use the form below to submit your entry.
-Your supervisor/tutor should send an additional message separately confirming your status, the originality of the essay, the reasons for the mark awarded and that the essay is being submitted in its original form, to firstname.lastname@example.org and email@example.com .
+Your supervisor/tutor should send an additional message separately confirming your status, the originality of the essay, the reasons for the mark awarded and that the essay is being submitted in its original form, to Rosa Mucignat at firstname.lastname@example.org and Naomi Segal at Naomi.Segal@sas.ac.uk.

 - Your name and department must not appear on the essay itself.